Your Amp Gauge Can Help Locate The Problem.

 First, let’s see if the problem is in the motor or wiring.
 This sounds complicated but is easy to do.

 With the engine turned off, turn your key on until the gauge powers up but don’t run the car engine.
 Watch the gauge and press the window button up and down.
 Watch carefully to see if the needle moves even the “smallest amount” without the window moving when you rock the window switch.
-Your door window problem is in the power window motor if the needle moves when you press the window switch.
-If the amp or volt gauge does not move, the problem could be in the window switch or wire harness for the window regulator.
+Your door window problem is in the power window?motor if the needle moves when you press the window switch.
+If the amp or volt gauge does not move, the problem could be in?the window switch or wire harness for the window regulator.
 If this is the case, we will show you what to do later in this post.

 To Close The Window, Try This First.

-An electric car window motor has lots of little contacts running around the center shaft of the motor, and the contacts can short out or lose connection in one spot on the armature.
+An electric car window motor has lots of little contacts running around the center shaft of the motor, and the contacts can short out or loose connection in one spot on the armature.
 The car window motor will eventually have to be replaced, but for now, you may be able to close it with the window motor.

-If you can get the motor to bump to the next contact on the armature, it will start running again until it is parked or stopped on that bad contact again.
+If you can get the motor to bump to the next contact on the armature, it will start running again until it is parked or stopped on that bad?contact again.
 To do this, you will need to jar the motor while you push the window switch.
-We will show you how to do this without removing the door panel or using any tools.
+We will show you how to do this without removing the door panel or use any tools.
 This can get the window closed and give you time to get the power window repaired later when it is convenient.

 The easiest way to do this is to turn on the key to power the windows first and clear everything out of the way of the door.
 Then slam the door hard while holding the door window switch to the up position.

 If you do not have any luck after several attempts, find a place in the center of the door panel that looks like it comes in contact with the inner braces of the door.
 (Usually just above the lower door pocket is a safe place.)
-With the door shut, push and hold the window up switch and hit the door panel with your fist or a blunt object like a thick book several times.
+With the door shut, push and?hold?the window up switch and hit the door panel with your fist or a blunt object like a thick book several times.

 Use caution, so you do not damage any part of the door panel or break any plastic molding.
 Usually, this will jar the window regulator motor that is mounted in this area behind the lower panel, and the window will go up.
 Sometimes you can get it to move by hitting the door while you rock the window switch up and down.